yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 Let's take a hypothetically route of history: how would the Jone's polynomial be discovered if not by Jone himself?

-### Strand and spin

-First let's see Pachos: braiding and bands and spins.

-### Knots and spin

-See Chapter 6 of [^knots-twist], which did not gave explanation of the coefficients.

 ### How did Kauffman do it?

 Instead Kauffman [^Kauffman-knots] did gave a detailed explanation in `Chapter 8.
 Knot Amplitudes` of [^Kauffman-knots] on how he obtained such coefficients.

+## Jone's Polynomial and Statistical Mechanics

+See Chapter 6 of [^knots-twist], which did not gave explanation of the coefficients.

 # Further Readings